Learn more about Workspaces

 To open any workspace, just click/tap over it.

 How can I discover and join other workspaces?

-To become a workspace member you first need to discover your new workspace.
-Select the New Workspace button at the bottom of the Workspaces panel to open a dialog with the available workspaces.
+To become a workspace member you first need to discover or create your new workspace.
+Select the +Add button on top of the Workspaces panel to open a dialog with the available workspaces.

 In this dialog, you will find only public workspaces, part of your Organization.
 You can join these workspaces on the spot, getting the member role by default.

 To become part of private workspace or workspaces outside of your Organization, you need to be invited by their owner.